-The basis for the Trustees' approval of the fund's management contract and the sub-management contract described below is discussed in the fund 's semiannual report to shareholders datedJune 30, 2020.
+The basis for the Trustees' approval of the fund's management contract and the sub-management and sub-advisory contracts described below is discussed in the fund's semiannual report to shareholders dated June 30, 2020.

-The fund pays a monthly management fee to Putnam Manage $ment. \, The fee is \, calculated \, by \, applying \, a \, rate \, to \, the \, fund \, \lqs \, average \,$ net assets for the month.
+The fund pays a monthly management fee to Putnam Management.
+The fee is calculated by applying a rate to the fund's average net assets for the month.
 The rate is based on the monthly average of the aggregate net assets of all open-end funds sponsored by Putnam Management (excluding net assets of funds that are invested in, or that are invested in by, other Putnam funds to the extent necessary to avoid "double counting" of those assets), and generally declines as the aggregate net assets increase.

-The fund paid Putnam Management a management fee (after any applicable waivers) of 0.47% of average net assets for the fund's last fiscal year.
+The fund paid Putnam Management a management fee (after any applicable waivers) of 0.69% of average net assets for the fund's last fiscal year.